 Self-pleasure is a way to learn and understand the way your body works.
 It can even help with building physical and sexual intimacy with your partner as you learn you can effectively communicate your wants and boundaries.

 Oh boy!
-Now, this is a big one, it can relieve cramps!
+Now, this is a big masturbation impact- Yes, it can relieve cramps!

 Does female masturbation cause hormonal imbalance?

 The short answer is no; it does not.
-But further research needs to be conducted to completely understand its effects on the human body.
+However further research needs to be conducted to completely understand its effects on the human body.

 But you might be thinking, “Wait, aren’t there hormones released and changes that take place during female orgasm?”
-Yes, their hormones release like dopamine, serotonin, and oxytocin, and guess what?
+Yes, their hormones release dopamine, serotonin, and oxytocin, and guess what?
 Even testosterone (small amounts are normally present in female bodies.
 It is totally natural.

 These hormonal changes are definitely minimal and short-lived,, and they pretty much settle down to the normal rate after masturbation.